 I tend to prefer utilising the terms as they are utilised by employers, maybe I’m biased being the owner of a digital marketing company myself, you decide after reading this article?

-‘Web Designer’ is, for absence of a much better descriptor, old terminology.
-Really, it’s becoming increasingly rare now as for any high up techies in the industry to utilise that term any longer.
+‘Web Designer’ is, for the absence of a much better descriptor, old terminology.
+Really, it’s becoming increasingly rare now for any high up techies in the industry to utilise that term any longer.